Senate Bill No. 130

 newspaper of the county, once a week for 2 consecutive weeks, a notice entitled "Notice of Claim of a Tax Title".
 The

 notice must: (a)(i) describe all property claimed to have been acquired by a tax deed; (b)(ii) contain an estimate of the amount due on the property for delinquent taxes, interest, penalties, and costs; (c)(iii) contain a statement that for further specific information, reference must be made to the records in the office of the

-county treasurer; (d)(iv) list the name and address of record of the person in whose name the property was assessed or taxed; and (e)(v) contain a statement that demand is made that the person assessed or taxed must shall, within 30 days after the first
+county treasurer; (d)(iv) list the name and address of record of the person in whose name the property was assessed or taxed; and (e)(v) contain a statement that demand is made that the person assessed or taxed TRUE OWNER must shall, within 30

 (b) The notice described in subsection (5)(a) must be served on a taxpayer whose name and address are reasonably ascertainable.

-regarding the assessment, levying of taxes, or sale of property for taxes and the giving of notices, whether or not such the
+levying of taxes, or sale of property for taxes and the giving of notices, whether or not such the irregularities, defects, OR

 NEW SECTION.
 Section 2.
 Effective date.
 [This act] is effective on passage and approval.